-In this article, we look at some of the major sports offered by the best online bookmakers and consider which one is the toughest for an operator to predict.
+In this article, we look at some of the major sports offered by the best sports betting sites and consider which one is the toughest for an operator to predict.

-For decades, the bookmakers have been offering customers the chance to wager on horse racing.
+For decades, the bookmakers have been offering customers horse racing betting.
 The bookies live in fear of favourites winning and also the late gamble on a runner after stable rumours emerge that it’s got a better chance than the odds suggest.

 Betting against the spread is one of the more popular forms of wagering on the NFL and can be tricky to predict.
 The NFL is a brutal sport and injuries occur on a regular basis so when a team leads by 20 points with five minutes to play, players will not risk injury by tackling an opposition player from finding the endzone.

 That's why so many points are scored in garbage time when the outcome has long been decided, but a bet against the spread can be won or lost in the closing stages of a game when the losing team has no options but to throw caution to the wind.
 Weather conditions can often affect games which can shave a few points off the total and can turn a winning bet into a losing one.

 The bad news for a bookmaker is that it’s super hard to predict the winner of ANY golf tournament.
 The good news is that customers have exactly the same difficulty when it comes to choosing a player to spring out of the pack.
 Indeed, this is a sport where the bookies are fairly comfortable with offering big odds about any player as there are so many variables to take into account.